|Nutrition Facts (per serving)|

-Salmon is a great source of brain-healthy omega-3 fatty acids, and its distinctive flavor and texture seem to please even those who are not always excited about fish.
+Salmon's distinctive flavor and texture seem to please even those who are not always excited about fish.
 Salmon is a breeze to roast in the oven, making it a great choice for weeknights.

 This salmon is seasoned with a sweet/sour mixture of balsamic vinegar and maple syrup and roasted right alongside its accompaniments: sweet plantains and pineapple.
 The plantains and pineapple go into the oven first, as the plantains need a bit more time than the salmon to get caramelized and soft.
 Remove the pineapple from the oven when you start the salmon, so you can quickly mix up the pineapple salsa while the salmon cooks.